VirtusLab/scala-cli/website/docs/commands/test.md

 sidebar_position: 7
 ---

-The `test` command allows to run test suites that come from the test sources.
+The `test` command runs test suites that come from the test sources.
-Test sources are complied separately (after the 'main' sources) and may use different dependencies, compiler options and other configuration.
+Test sources are compiled separately (after the main sources) and may use different dependencies, compiler options and other configuration.

-All command line options applies to the both main and test sources so [using directives](http://localhost:3000/docs/guides/using-directives) (or [special imports](../guides/configuration#special-imports).md) can be used to provide test-specific configuration.
+All command line options applies to the both main and test sources so [using directives](../guides/using-directives) (or [special imports](../guides/configuration#special-imports).md) can be used to provide test-specific configuration.

 ## Test sources

-Given source file is treated as test source if:
+A given source file is treated as a test source if:
- - contains `using target test` directive
+ - it contains `using target test` directive
- - file name ends with `.test.scala`
+ - its file name ends with `.test.scala`
- - file comes from a directory that is provided as input, and relative path from that file to its original directory contains `test` directory.
+ - its file comes from a directory that is provided as input, and the relative path from that file to its original directory contains a `test` directory.

-The last rule may sound a bit more complicated so lets explain it using following file structure:
+The last rule may sound a bit complicated, so let's explain it using following file structure:

 ```bash ignore
 example/